Smartling/SmartlingHelp/_v2endpoints/glossary/get-terms-source-only.md

       type: string
       required: false
       description_markdown: |
         Identifies a field and direction to sort results by.
-Formatted as the field and direction separated by a comma, e.g. `sort=termText,asc`.
-See the response object for accepted field values.
+Formatted as the field and direction separated by a comma, e.g. `sort=termText,asc`. ccepted values are `termText` (default), `createdDate` and `modifiedDate`.
 Directions are specified as `asc` or `desc`.
 response:
   json_markdown: |
     ~~~json